-In the event of a mishap or power loss, you may need to tow a boat or have yours towed.
-Remember, you should not tow a boat larger than your own.
-Never tow a boat if you are not equipped with the proper lines; nylon ropes are recommended.
-They have the strength and elasticity needed to absorb the shock of towing and sudden jerks.
-Individuals should never hold a towline - always secure it to the boat.
+In the event of a mishap or power loss you may need to tow a boat or be towed.
+You should not tow a boat larger than your own.
+Always use safety and good judgement when towing.
+Never tow a boat if you are not equipped with the proper lines.
+Passengers should never grasp a towline.
+It should be secured to the boat.
+See page 30 in Sportfish, Cruisers, Yachts Owner's Manual.